 In addition to JobConnect, Rasmussen University students and alumni can utilize LiquidCompass to search for more job openings, primarily in healthcare organizations.

-7. Virtual Career Fair
+8. Virtual Career Fair

 Looking to make connections with future employers?
-Then you don’t want to miss the Virtual Career Fair at Rasmussen University.
-Network with local, regional and national employers, interact directly with career development professionals and attend mini, career-focused workshops—all free of charge and open to the public.
+Then you don’t want to miss the virtual career fair at Rasmussen University.
+Network with local, regional and national employers; interact directly with career development professionals; and attend career-focused mini-workshops—all free of charge and open to the public.

-9. Personal Support Center
+10. Personal Support Center